 Zach graduated from Ohio Northern University with a Bachelor of Science degree.
-Prior to joining the Small Nation team, he gained experience in banking and and corporate recruiting.
+Prior to joining the Small Nation team, he gained experience in banking and corporate recruiting.

-An aspiring entrepreneur himself, Zach hopes to open his own business one day that will fill a need in the community and aligns with his passion to serve.
+An aspiring entrepreneur himself, Zach hopes to open his own business one day that will fill a need in the community and align with his passion to serve.
 He believes that entrepreneurial dreamers come from different walks of life.
 He loves being a part of Small Nation because of the multiple opportunities for personal growth and learning, and because they meet people where they are in their journey and help them bring their dreams to life.

 Zach lives in Bellefontaine, Ohio with his beautiful new daughter Dara Odessa.
-He loves the weirdness of all people, REALLY hot peppers, and making plans for the best life possible for himself, his community and his daughter.
+He loves the weirdness of all people, REALLY hot peppers, and making plans for the best life possible for himself, his community, and his daughter.